it-economics/itea-be/kata-instructions.md

 or on application-specific code.
 </details>

-#### d) There is a case of an implementation that has the *exact same* name as the interface it implements.
+#### d) There are cases in the codebase where an implementation has the *exact same* name as the interface it implements.
 How is that possible?
-Can you find it?
+Can you find them?
 Who defines the interface (i.e., *requires* the dependency), and who fulfills the contract?

 <details>
 <summary>Hint</summary>
-It's the `ReceiptPresenter`.
+It's the `ReceiptPresenter` and `UserInfoPresenter`.
 If that is a fitting name, there is no need to decrease readability by adding an `Impl` suffix.
 The `Impl` suffix is not needed to indicate an implementation (that would be the generally discouraged Hungarian notation, and of course classes are implementations - imagine having